 - 22. Set the windows up on the three remaining walls of the first floor (Figure 3-5.12).
 Consider the following: - a.
 This would be a good use for the Mirror tool. - b.
-If you need to create a temporary wall for a mirror reflection axis, make sure the temporary wall is set to centerline.
-TIP: Try the pencil icon while in sketch mode. - c.
-If drawn accurately, you should be able the use the wall between the two toilet rooms (center, north of elevator shaft) to mirror the windows in the east west direction. - d.
-Use the Tape Measure tool to verify accuracy. - e.
+If you need to create a temporary wall for a mirror reflection axis, make sure the temporary wall is set to centerline. - c.
+You can use the Reference Plane to mirror the windows in the East West direction. - d.
+Use the Measure tool to verify accuracy. - e.
 Use the Ctrl key to select multiple windows.